Lewis & Clark Baseball League: Draft

-Even if a player has a limited window of participation either late to arrive to St. Louis or early to return to his campus signing a preseason commitment letter counts as recruitment.
-Each manager's first thirteen recruits operate as non-compensatory additions, meaning teams do not lose out on any draft picks to sign them.
-At the point of adding a fourteenth recruit, the coaching staff must weigh the value of that recruit over a pick in the first round in the draft.
-Sign a fifteenth player, and the decision also costs a team a second-round pick, and so on.
-If, for example, a team has 18 eligible returnees, and they all sign the mandated offer to come back, then the manager would not draft a player until the sixth round.
+Even if a player had a limited window of participation, either late to arrive to St. Louis or early to return to his campus, signing a preseason commitment letter counted as recruitment.
+Each manager's first thirteen recruits operated as non-compensatory additions, meaning teams did not lose out on any draft picks to sign them.
+At the point of adding a fourteenth recruit, the coaching staff weighed the value of that recruit over a pick in the first round in the draft.
+The decision to sign a fifteenth player would also cost a team a second-round pick, and so on.
+If, for example, a team had 18 eligible returnees, and they all signed the mandated offer to come back, then the manager would not draft a player until the sixth round.

-This measure ensures league-wide competitive balance and player buy-in with their previous team.
-The new, un-recruited talent goes to the weaker teams, while the championship-caliber teams where all the players are eager to return roll out a nearly identical roster to defend their success.
+This measure ensured a league-wide competitive balance and player buy-in with their previous team.
+The new, unrecruited talent went to the weaker teams, while the championship-caliber teams, where all the players are eager to return, rolled out a nearly identical roster to defend their success.
 A team could conceivably draft only emergency reserve players.
 Should they return a majority of the roster and complement the rest with new recruits, the 23 full-time roster spots could be filled well before Opening Day.

-After the conference-specific tryouts, the managers begin the draft.
-Like most major sports leagues, the order is assembled by the previous season's standings in reverse.
-Any expansion teams jump to the front of the line, with the first picks of each round.
-The draft commences until every player is selected, even if teams exceed their 23-player roster cap.
-The late-round draft picks those that occupy roster spots 24 and beyond are notified of their conditional team affiliation.
-Their registration fee is discounted, while their contact information is kept for emergency roster situations; roster vacancies via injuries, vacations, or those who must return to school in early August.
-Should they accept this reserve role, each has to sign a league document, stating they understand the possibility exists that they will not play all season.
+After the conference-specific tryouts, the managers began the draft.
+Like most major sports leagues, the draft order was assembled by the previous season's standings in reverse.
+Any expansion teams jumped to the front of the line, having the first picks in each round.
+The draft commenced until every player was selected, even if teams exceeded their 23-player roster cap.
+Late-round draft picks (those that occupied roster spots 24 and beyond) were notified of their conditional team affiliation.
+Their registration fee was discounted while their contact information was kept for emergency roster situations, such as roster spots that might become vacant due to injuries, vacations, or because other players had to return to school in early August.
+Should they accept this reserve role, each player had to sign a league document stating they understood the possibility that they would not play all season.